grpc-ecosystem/grpc-httpjson-transcoding/perf_benchmark/README.md

 ### Environment Setup

-We ran the benchmark on the `n1-highmem-32` machines offered from Google Cloud Kubernettes Engine (GKE).
+We ran the benchmark on the `n1-highmem-32` machines offered from Google Cloud Kubernetes Engine (GKE).
+The container is running in Debian 12.

 The request memory and cpu are `512Mi` and `500m` respectively, and the limit memory and cpu are `2Gi` and `2` respectively.
 The transcoder and benchmark binaries run in a single-thread, so vCPU with 2 cores is sufficient.

 The benchmark was started using the following arguments